networkspore/Netnotes/Getting-started.md

     <mainClass>com.launcher.Main</mainClass>
    </configuration>
 </plugin>

+When you run mvn gluonfx:build it will then build an exe of the mainClass that you set.

 However, you can't just build gluonfx files.... (sorry)...
 It's hard to get gluon to actually work, it might keep giving you errors that it can't find the cl.exe